catb0t/c-projects/README.md

 To:

-* Remove all binaries and make exercises: `./build.sh`
+* Remove all binaries and make exercises: `./build.bash`

-* Build all the exercises: `./build.sh all`.
+* Build all the exercises: `./build.bash all`.

-* Remove all binaries: `./build.sh clean`
+* Remove all binaries: `./build.bash clean`

-* Make one target in all directories: `./build.sh <target>`
+* Make one target in all directories: `./build.bash <target>`

-* Remove all binaries and make exercises, giving arguments to make: `./build.sh -- CC=gcc NOOP=0`
+* Remove all binaries and make exercises, giving arguments to make: `./build.bash -- CC=gcc NOOP=0`
 * etc...

-Read `build.sh` and the Makefile contained within for more information.
+Read `build.bash` and the Makefile contained within for more information.

 ---